Nuclear-Powered UIUC FAQ

 Existing plants are critical to bridging the clean energy gap until advanced reactors can be commercially available.

-Many other nuclear reactors that are located on college campuses (like the TRIGA that you mentioned) include irradiation facilities for experiments (like neutron activation).
+Many other nuclear reactors that are located on college campuses (like TRIGA) include irradiation facilities for experiments (like neutron activation).
 Given that this reactor will be producing power, do you expect that it will not be used as a neutron source for these types of experiments?
 Will it be used primarily for training and power production?

 Core and beam-line access is not currently planned for the initial demonstration of this reactor.
 The reactor vessel is designed to be sealed for the full core life which limits access to the core and provides substantial safety benefits.
 Production and training are major pieces of our vision but we also have identified an extensive portfolio of research to enable a clean and sustainable future.